Biden warns of 'unconstitutional chaos' due to Texas abortion ban | Politics

 Abortion remains a deeply polarizing issue, with a majority of Democrats supporting abortion rights and most Republicans opposing them.
 The number of abortions reported to the U.S. Centers for Disease Control and Prevention has dropped in recent decades, to roughly 620,000 in 2018, the most recent figures, down from 790,000 in 2009.
 Congress has the power to legalize abortion nationwide, and House of Representatives Speaker Nancy Pelosi blasted the Texas law and vowed to take up a bill to do so when Congress returns later this month.

 "Its purpose is to destroy Roe v.
 Wade, and even refuses to make exceptions for cases of rape and incest," Pelosi said.
 "This ban necessitates codifying Roe v.
 Wade."
-Democrats hold narrow majorities in Congress, but passage in the House would not guarantee success in the Senate, which requires 60 of its 100 members to agree on most legislation.
-Democrats hold 50 seats in that chamber, with Vice President Kamala Harris holding a tie-breaking vote.

-The court decision illustrates the impact of Republican former President Donald Trump's three conservative appointees to the nation's highest court, who have tilted it further to the right.
-All were in the majority.
-A ban like Texas' has never been permitted in any state since the Supreme Court decided Roe v.
-Wade.

-Texas is among a dozen mostly Republican-led states to ban the procedure once a fetal heartbeat can be detected, often at six weeks.
-Courts had previously blocked such bans, citing Roe v.
-Wade.
+She called the measure in the law relying on enforcement by individual citizen's lawsuits "a cynical, backdoor attempt by partisan lawmakers to evade the Constitution."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)